PointAD+: Learning Hierarchical Representations for Zero-shot 3D Anomaly Detection: Ablation Study

-\textbf{Ablation on input density.} Further exploration of the robustness of PointAD+ under varying conditions could enhance its generalized detection performance.
-We investigate the impact of input point density on the performance of PointAD+ and PointAD.
+\textbf{Ablation on input density.} We investigate the impact of input point density on the performance of PointAD+ and PointAD.
 To create low-resolution point clouds, we downsample the original high-resolution point clouds using Farthest Point Sampling (FPS) with various sampling ratios.
 This generates corresponding low-resolution datasets for evaluating PointAD+.
 Visualizations of these datasets are provided in Figure~\ref{fig: Visualization with different resolutions}.
 We train PointAD+ on the original dataset and evaluate its performance on point clouds with varied resolutions.
-As shown in Table~\ref{table: Ablation on the input solution.}, PointAD+ demonstrates robust detection capabilities across a wide range of resolutions, including downsampling ratios of 20\%, 30\%, 50\%, and 70\%.
+As shown in Table~\ref{table: Ablation on the point density.}, PointAD+ demonstrates robust detection capabilities across a wide range of resolutions, including downsampling ratios of 20\%, 30\%, 50\%, and 70\%.
 Notably, PointAD+ achieves SOTA performance even at 20\% resolution, indicating that it is highly adaptable to point clouds with varying resolutions.

-\textbf{Ablation on rendering lighting.} In addition to evaluating the input resolution of renderings, we assess the robustness of PointAD+ to varying lighting conditions.
-To examine the impact of rendering lighting, we adjusted the lighting settings used to render point clouds in Open3D, generating a series of datasets with a range of lighting intensities.
+\textbf{Ablation on rendering lighting.} To examine the impact of rendering lighting, we adjusted the lighting settings used to render point clouds in Open3D, generating a series of datasets with a range of lighting intensities.
 Specifically, we applied both stronger and weaker lighting compared to the original dataset, covering a broad range of lighting conditions.
 We denote stronger and the strongest lighting levels as "+" and "++," respectively, and weaker and the weakest lighting levels as "-" and "--".
 Figure~\ref{fig: Visualization with different rendering lighting.} presents the visualizations of the resulting samples on MVTec3D-AD, where PointAD+ was trained on the original dataset and tested on these lighting-variant datasets.
 As shown in Table~\ref{tabel: Visualization with different rendering lighting.}, PointAD+ consistently detects anomalies despite significant variations in rendering lighting, demonstrating its robustness to such discrepancies.